ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

 *	Text inputs and text areas.
 *	Submit buttons.
 *	Labels on forms to get the form controls to align nicely.

+## Styling Text Inputs

+*Styling text buttons
+    -	Font-size – Sets size of text entered by user.
+    -	Color & background color – sets text color and sets background color of the input.
+    -	Border – adds a border around the edge of the input box.
+    -	Border-radius – can be used to create rounded corners.
+    -	:focus – pseudo-class is used to change the background color of the text input when it is being used.
+    -	:hover – pseudo-class applies the same styles when the user hovers over inputs.
+    -	Background image – adds a background image to the box.
+Because there is a different image for each input, we are using an attribute selector looking for the value of the id attribute on each input.
+*	Styling submit buttons
+    -	Color – used to change the color of the text on the button.
+    -	Text-shadow – can give a 3d look to the text in browsers that support the property.
+    -	Border-bottom – had been used to make the bottom border of the button slightly thicker to give it a 3d feel.
+    -	Background-color – can make the button stand out.
+Being consistent with colors and styles across pages can help users learn to navigate your pages more easily.
+    -	:hover – pseudo-class used to change the buttons appearance when users hover over it.
+*	Fieldsets and legends – Helpful in determining the edges of a form.
+In a long form they can help group together related information within it.
+Legends are used to indicate what information is required in the fieldset.
+Properties commonly used with these two elements are…
+    -	Width
+    -	Color
+    -	Background-color
+    -	Border
+    -	Border-radius
+    -	Padding
+*	Cursor – allows you control over the type of mouse cursor that should be displayed to users.
+Commonly used values are…
+    -	Auto
+    -	Crosshair
+    -	Default
+    -	Pointer
+    -	Move
+    -	Text
+    -	Wait
+    -	Help
+    -	url(“cursor.gif”);